crums-io/crums-pub/docs/index.md

 When a crumtrail is first retrieved from the [notary] service, its block no. (the block no. it was witnessed in) lies near the tail (end) of the timechain.
 As time elapses and the timechain accumulates new blocks, the  crumtrail's block proof can be updated to include (link to) later timechain blocks.
-The service dispense block proofs linking any set of (existing) timechain block no.s on demand.
+The service dispenses block proofs linking any set of (existing) timechain block no.s on demand.
 But note, block proofs in crumtrails from the same timechain share a good deal of common block information.
 As a result, when archived together, the block proofs of older crumtrails can often be extended to those used in the newer crumtrails.